 In 1968, a science fiction movie called Planet of the Apes was released to the world.
 It depicted a post-apocalyptic future where a race of intelligent apes had taken over the planet and humans were enslaved.
 The movie was an instant hit and spawned several sequels, but it was the iconic image of How To Get To The Statue Of Liberty crumbling into the sea that has become one of the most memorable images in cinema history.

 The Statue of Liberty in the Planet of the Apes is a stark contrast to the real-life Statue of Liberty, which was gifted to the United States by France in 1886.
 The Statue of Liberty has come to symbolize freedom and hope for generations of people around the world.
-In the movie, however, the Statue of Liberty is a broken, decrepit symbol of a once-great civilization that has been destroyed by war and environmental degradation.

 The Statue of Liberty in the Planet of the Apes serves as a symbol of what could happen if humans do not pay attention to the health of our planet.
 It serves as a warning of the possible consequences of a future where we do not take responsibility for our actions and the environment.